-Lately we’ve heard a lot of talk about Cell Press appetite suppressant capsules, so we created a comprehensive review, examining the side effects, ingredients, scientific research and level of customer service.
-We also scrutinized hundreds of customer responses and user comments from all over the web.
-At this point we compressed the facts and dieter feedback we found to give you the info you need.
+You may be surprised by what I say in this Cell Press review.
+We took a comprehensive look, examining the side effects, ingredients, scientific research and level of customer service.
+We also scrutinized hundreds of experiences and user comments from all over the web.
+At this point we compressed and summarized to give you the info you need.

 What You Need To Know

-Cell Press Plus is boasted as a “safe and effective” appetite suppressant for women and men trying to lose weight.
+First off, Cell Press Plus is boasted as a “safe and effective” appetite suppressant for women and men trying to lose weight.
 It is made by Martek Pharmacal.
-This supplement can be taken with other mediations.
-It contains Cellulose and Natural Gums (500mg) to serve as bulking agents that suppress hunger.
-This supplement also contains Chromium Picolinate (50mcg) to help regulate blood sugar levels and Benzocaine (3mg) to numb the stomach.
-You need to take one or two capsules an hour before each meal (along with 16 ounces of water).
+It contains chromium picolinate to help regulate blood sugar levels and benzocaine to numb the stomach.
+It contains cellulose and natural gums to serve as bulking agents that suppress hunger.
+This supplement can be taken with other medications.
+You need to take one or two capsules an hour before each meal, along with 16 ounces of water.

-This supplement has been available since 2013 and can be purchased via Amazon for $29.70 (120 capsules).
-There are some customer reviews posted online for Cell Press Plus, and no special diet is required with this product, but read on…
+This supplement has been available since 2013 and can be purchased via Amazon for $29.70.
+There are some customer reviews posted online for Cell Press Plus and no special diet is required with this product, but read on…

-According to our Research Editor, “Cell Press relies primarily on Cellulose and Natural Gums to curb appetite and reduce food cravings.
+The first problem we encountered with Cell Press ingredients was that dieters do not see the results promised.
+According to our Research Editor, “Cell Press relies primarily on cellulose and natural gums to curb appetite and reduce food cravings.
 However, there is no solid clinical evidence that this works for appetite suppression.”

 One customer stated, “I took the Cell Press Plus capsules on four occasions, along with at least 16 ounces of water as directed.
 I didn’t really notice that it staved off hunger or made me feel full — other than just drinking the water would have done all by itself.”